Nghe-Thi-Thanh-Tam/squid-game/README.md

 **Motivation**

-Several months ago, there was a viral movie on Netflix called Squid Game, and we watched it and found it quite intereesting to implement a 2D game for this movie.
-So, we decided to do it.
+Several months ago, there was a viral movie on Netflix called Squid Game, and we watched it and found it quite interesting to implement a 2D game for this movie.
+The game is simple to understand, and fun to play.
+So, we wanted to take the challenge to do this game.
+However, we faced many new concepts in the process of making this game.
+At first, we proposed to make only 1 game out of the 5 games, but Tom said it would be more challenging if player play the whole sequence of Squid Game.
+Therefore, we made 2 more games.
+We wanted to make a game feature 8-bit art of style.

 ## CONCEPT:
 This includes 3 games: